Scouting in East of England: History of Scouting in East of England

 The 1st Bury St Edmunds Scout Group holds a registration certificate dated to 5 February 1908, and the Group claims to be the oldest surviving Scout Group in England.
 However, this claim is not currently upheld by The Scout Association.

 1st Southwold Scout Group was established in 1908 and claims to be the first Scout group established in Suffolk.
 1st Reydon and 1st Wrentham in Suffolk also existed in 1908.
-In Norfolk, 1st Norwich Sea Scouts and 1st Dereham Scout Group also claim to have been founded in 1908, making them some of the earliest Scout groups to have formed.
+In Norfolk, 1st Norwich Sea Scouts and 1st Dereham Scout Group were also founded in 1908, making them some of the earliest Scout groups to have formed.
 Hertfordshire was the first organised Scout County, which was founded by Sir Percy Winn Everett at the request of Baden-Powell.
 The first Hertfordshire Scout Troop was founded on 20 February 1908.

 The 21st World Scout Jamboree, celebrating 100 years of Scouting, was held at Chelmsford in Essex between 27 July and 8 August 2007.